 As I say, this reconsideration must occur early the next day whenever possible.
 The only reason it shouldn’t be possible to do so is if I have fixed meetings other events.

 But other things like chit chat, checking social, (in particular) checking emails or even starting on my existing To Do list for the day, must all come second if the new idea has a chance of becoming reality.

 Having written the idea down the night before, and then having actively reconsidered it the next day and determined it is actually a good idea, and one I should focus on at this time, now is when I must positively and proactively decide, am I willing to actually Take Action, am I willing to do the work and take the necessary risks and bring this new idea into reality?

 This is the hard part, and the true test of a genuinely ambitious business owner, and for me the true difference between someone who dreams of being a success and those who actually achieve the things they want out of life.
 Because actually deciding to take action, making that commitment to yourself, is much harder than so many give it credit.

 Therefore, the last must do trick to ensure my new idea will become a reality is that I will add it to my To Do list.

 Now I know that may not sound like much, but for me, my To Do list (which I manage using Asana by the way) is a list of things I have committed to myself that I will do AND that once on that list are no longer negotiable and are no longer up for discussion, they are going to get done!

 Plus when anything is added to my To Do list within Asana, it is added with a fixed Due Date for the next subtask required to see it implemented.

-And that is how you can get done the things you must do in order to achieve your End Game in business.
+And that is how YOU can also get done the things you must in order to achieve your End Game in business!